Zaggen/waterline-loader/README.md

 waterline

 `.teardown(callback)`
+Unloads the models and drops the tables created, this is why its important that you use a testing db
 - ***callback:***: The function that will be called once the models/collections are properly parsed and loaded into waterline